If you don't get an offer from the uni you had your heart set on, here are some alternative options you can start researching now.

 Don't rush into accepting the first place you can find – you need to act quickly, but make your course decision carefully.

 When can you do this?
 Ucas Clearing opens in July but properly gets going in August.
-But you could get a headstart on everyone else by looking into courses beforehand.
+You can get ahead by researching the options while you're waiting for your results.

-If you don't manage to find the right place – or you think you could build your experience or boost your grades for a stronger application – it may be worth reapplying next year.
+If you don't manage to find the right place – or you think you could build your experience or boost your grades for a stronger application – you might choose to reapply next year.

 If a university rejected you, can you apply to them again?